Vasko1234/Python-Project/README.md

 # Known Issues

-The game is optimized to run at 240 frames per second (fps).
-However, if the game is run on a computer that cannot maintain at least 200 fps, the game may feel slower and laggy.
+The game is optimized to run at 240 frames per second (FPS).
+However, if the game is run on a computer that cannot maintain at least 200 FPS, the game will feel slower and laggy.
 Please ensure your computer meets the minimum requirements for a smooth gameplay experience.

 # Author